MicrosoftDocs/power-platform/power-virtual-agents/teams/configure-bot-greeting-teams.md

 > - [Power Virtual Agents web app](../configure-bot-greeting.md)
 > - [Power Virtual Agents app in Microsoft Teams](configure-bot-greeting-teams.md)

-By default, chatbots created with the Power Virtual Agents app in Microsoft Teams will automatically start the conversation when someone opens a chat with the bot.
+By default, chatbots created with the Power Virtual Agents app in Microsoft Teams will automatically start the conversation when installed for the first time.

 You can change what the bot says by updating the greeting topic.